Samanthafoster17/NoteTaker/README.md

 Allows users to enter, save. review and delete notes as needed.

 ## Installation
 NoteTaker is available to users with the link provided below (deployed using heroku).
+NoteTaker is also available on localhost:3000 to access using localhost users will be required to open terminal, npm install, and run server.js after these steps are complete user will have access to NoteTaker using localhost:3000 in web browser.

 ## License
 None